dlang/DIPs/DIPs/DIP1xxx.md

 such as:

 * indicating if a clause is satisfied,
-* indicating if a clause is the same as another overload (e.g. range functions and `isRange!Range`)
+* indicating if a clause is the same as another overload (e.g. range functions and `isRange!Range`) (not implemented yet)

 Using the particularly egregious example of the first overload of `std.algorithm.searching.countUntil`, its current signature of